-Below you will find links to other relevant conferences, call for papers and events organised by other institutions and organisations:
+Below you will find links to other relevant conferences, call for papers and events organised by other institutions and organisations, as well as job opportunities:

 Thu13Mar2014Sat15Mar2014University of Johannesburg (Faculty of Art, Design and Architecture), South Africa